FirebaseExtended/firebase-queue/README.md

 ## The Queue in Firebase

 The queue relies on having a Firebase reference to coordinate workers e.g. `https://<your-firebase>.firebaseio.com/queue`.
 This queue can be stored at any path in your Firebase, and you can have multiple queues as well.
-The queue will respond to items pushed onto the `tasks` subtree and optionally read specifications from a `specs` subtree.
+The queue will respond to tasks pushed onto the `tasks` subtree and optionally read specifications from a `specs` subtree.
 ```
 queue
   -> specs